-The Vermont Housing Council, which the departments or agencies listed above are also members of, was consulted in the preparation of this report.
-Established by Executive Order, the Vermont Housing Council coordinates and oversees implementation of the State's housing policy, evaluates housing services and initiatives, and serves as a resource to housing providers in their efforts to supply decent and affordable housing to Vermonters.
+The Vermont Housing and Homelessness Council, which the departments or agencies listed above are also members of, was consulted in the preparation of this report.

 I. Introduction

 24 V.S.A. §4498, Housing Budget and Housing Investment Reports, directs the Commissioner of the Department of Housing and Community Development (DHCD) to: